fawad-khan-1/Traffic-Intersection/README.md

 This project implements a traffic intersection controller using the Texas Instruments TM4C123G LaunchPad.

-The project is a port of an earlier Arduino Uno traffic intersection controller that I originally developed as part of a university embedded systems course.
-The original traffic-control behavior was preserved while the hardware interface was rewritten for the TM4C123G platform.
+The traffic intersection was originally developed as an assigned university embedded-systems laboratory project using the TM4C123G.
+The original implementation controlled the microcontroller hardware directly using registers and hexadecimal register values.

+I later ported the traffic controller to an Arduino Uno.

+I recently returned to the original TM4C123G project and reimplemented it using the TivaWare Driver Library instead of the direct register-level programming approach used in the original class project.

-The completed controller was compiled, programmed onto the TM4C123G, and tested successfully on physical hardware.
+The completed TivaWare version was compiled, programmed onto the TM4C123G LaunchPad, and successfully tested on physical hardware.

 ## Project Features